tefaa1/Ecommerce-Api/README.md

 # E-Commerce REST API

-A powerful and production-ready **E-Commerce Backend API** built using **Spring Boot**, featuring full user authentication, role-based authorization, product and order management, wishlist, reviews, and token blacklisting via Redis.
+A powerful and production-ready E-Commerce Backend API built with Spring Boot, following clean architecture principles with a layered structure (Controller, Service, Repository).
+The project uses DTOs for request/response abstraction, input validation, and includes Redis integration for secure token blacklisting.
+Designed for scalability, maintainability, and real-world deployment.

 ---